Ben Hendrickson: Early life and career

+Personal life

-In October of 2018 Hendrickson was charged with cheating a post-baseball employer out of roughly $250,000 while working as its accountant, according to charges.
+In October 2018, Hendrickson was charged with cheating a post-baseball employer out of roughly $250,000 while working as its accountant, according to charges.
 While working for Floors Northwest in Fridley, MN, Hendrickson would alter the amount of cash received to make it look like less was collected from sales staff.
 Hendrickson deposited the lower amount and kept the rest.
 Nearly $160,000 of the money he stole was taken in the final two years of his employment.
-He also shifted $10,000 of the company’s money to a personal health care account that paid his medical bills.
+He also shifted $10,000 of the company's money to a personal health care account that paid his medical bills.
 Hendrickson admitted to police that he stole from the company, but thought the total was between $50,000 and $75,000.
-He said he took the money “to help pay bills as he was working paycheck to paycheck and not getting ahead.”
+He said he took the money "to help pay bills as he was working paycheck to paycheck and not getting ahead."